Travel details

 Items of a personal nature (drinks not specifically mentioned, laundry, dry cleaning, internet, fax, telephone charges, etc.)

-Baggage limits:
+Baggage limitations:

 Excess baggage charges